 Auspiciously, the Tanzania Development Vision 2025 and the Sustainable Industrial Development Policy for Tanzania 2020 point to deepening private sector-led industrial growth as a way of transforming the economy from its heavy reliance on agriculture.

-The time is now for Tanzania to face up to the challenge of building a domestic mineral smelting industry, because the country’s economy and security could well depend on looking beyond the domain of colonial history and acting immediately to commission a fresh study to evaluate the prospects of establishing such an industry.
+The time is now for Tanzania to face up to the challenge of (a) building a domestic mineral smelting industry, because the country’s economy and security could well depend on looking beyond the domain of colonial history and (b) acting immediately to commission a fresh study to evaluate the prospects of establishing such an industry.
 More specifically, the study could investigate the potential of Tanzania’s discovered and unexploited mineral deposits to offer greater possibilities for smelting concentrates locally.